Lizzo's effervescent brand of self-love and confidence is a joy to behold

-Week after week, we have news about climate disasters, rental crises, and the neverending stream of Brexit bullsh*t.
-I'm tired, you're tired, and we need a remedy for the poisonous atmosphere out there (both literally and figuratively).
+Week after week, we have endless bad news.
+I'm tired, you're tired, and we need a remedy for the poisonous atmosphere out there.
 Who would have thought that a big, beautiful, jazz flute-playing pop star would be the one to do it?

-If you haven't heard of Lizzo by now, it's possible you haven't been privy to any pop culture news of 2019.
-The Detroit-born singer-songwriter has dominated 2019's music, video and Instagram scenes, and she has climbed her way to the top of the charts in the process.
+If you haven't heard of Lizzo by now, it's possible you haven't been privy to any pop culture news of the last year.
+The Detroit-born singer-songwriter has dominated music, video and Instagram scenes, and she has climbed her way to the top of the charts in the process.

 Real name Melissa Viviane Jefferson, Lizzo's infectious brand of brash, booming, glittery pop-rap is new, exciting, and most importantly, fun.
-While the never-ending cycle of bad news rages on outside, inside our homes, bars and clubs, all we want is a chance at distraction from the inevitable depression we'll feel when faced with it.
+While the never-ending cycle of bad news rages on, all we want is a chance at distraction from the inevitable depression we'll feel when faced with it.
 We want a chance at a good time, and Lizzo is reporting for duty.

 And people are finally waking up.
-Lizzo's newly-crowned number one single Truth Hurts — a delightfully impetuous response to an ex-boyfriend that can only be described as a f*ckboy — was released in 2017, but has taken two years to break into the Zeitgeist.
+Lizzo's number one single Truth Hurts — a delightfully impetuous response to an ex-boyfriend that can only be described as a f*ckboy — was released in 2017, but took two years to break into the Zeitgeist.

-Her performances of the hit at the BET Awards and, more recently, the VMAs were undoubtedly the highlights of both nights, as she grabbed her moment in the spotlight with one hand, the other holding a flute (she's classicly trained in the instrument).
+Her performances of the hit at the BET Awards and the VMAs were undoubtedly the highlights of both nights, as she grabbed her moment in the spotlight with one hand, the other holding a flute (she's classicly trained in the instrument).

 The full package